About

 The daughter of a Parisian and a New Yorker, Lauren grew up on both continents.
 Her father sang opera and her mother played classical piano.
 But it was a Beatles record in their collection that ignited her musical passion.
 At five, she started studying classical piano and then gravitated to the guitar when she was 11.
 Immersion in different cultures honed her ability to perceive, feel and express what others experience.
 Whether drawing from her own life or the lives of others, her songs paint vivid portraits that feel intensely personal, exposing insights into the complexity of what it means to be human.

 In addition to being featured on several radio stations and in a variety of publications, her song “Walls” appears on Big Fish Little Fish, Vol. 2 (Sweet Pickle Music), a compilation of Chicago’s emerging female artists.
 Now based in Denver, she has performed in various parts of the U.S., as well as in Paris.
-She has shared the stage with such artists as Pierce Pettis, Modern English, Kurt Neumann (The BoDeans) and Vertical Horizon.
+She has shared the stage with such artists as Pierce Pettis, Modern English, Kurt Neumann (BoDeans) and Vertical Horizon.

 AWARDS